Leakproofness testing of aerosols filled in the UK

 Arrangements for the approval of alternatives to the hot water bath method.

-Both ADR and the Aerosol Dispensers Directive require impermeability to be determined by immersing each aerosol or gas cartridge in a hot water bath and inspecting it for leakage; a task usually accomplished by the filler of the receptacle immediately after it has been pressurised.
-However, since publication of the 2007 revision of ADR, National Competent Authorities may authorise the use of alternatives to the hot water bath method for aerosol dispensers (but not gas cartridges), providing an equivalent level of safety is maintained.
+Both ADR and the Aerosol Dispensers Directive require leakproofness to be proved by totally immersing each aerosol or gas cartridge in a hot water bath and whilst it is held under water, inspecting it for bubbles rising from the seams or valve.
+The task is almost exclusively accomplished by the filler immediately after pressurisation of the receptacle.
+Since publication of the 2007 revision of ADR, National Competent Authorities may authorise the use of alternatives to the hot water bath method for aerosol dispensers, providing an equivalent level of safety is maintained.
+From 1 January 2015, these provisions extend to gas cartridges also.
 One alternative method, developed by the European Aerosol Federation (FEA), is described in their "Guide on Hot Water Bath Testing Alternatives", published June 2008.
-It has been shown that the integrated test and quality assurance system set out in that guide, when properly implemented, is capable of meeting the relevant requirements of ADR (1).
+Practical trials have demonstrated that the integrated test and quality assurance system set out in that guide, when properly implemented, is capable of meeting the relevant requirements of ADR (1).

 The Dangerous Goods Division of the Department for Transport (DfT) performs the functions of the Competent Authority for the United Kingdom on behalf of the Secretary of State for Transport.
-The Department has established procedures to authorise those companies engaged in the filling of aerosols to operate an alternative leakproofness test system, in accordance with the requirements of ADR, should they so require.
-The authorisation programme is operated by the Dangerous Goods Office of the VCA, an executive agency of the DfT.
+The Department has established procedures to authorise aerosol and gas cartridge fillers to operate an alternative leakproofness test system, in accordance with the requirements of ADR, should they so require.
+The authorisation programme is operated by the VCA Dangerous Goods Office (VCA), an executive agency of the DfT.

-Normally, when the FEA guidance is followed it will only be necessary to ascertain that the company's implementation of it incorporates all of the essential features and that it is operating effectively.
-In this case, authorisation may be granted for the use of individually identifiable leakproofness test systems and specified filling lines, subject to satisfactory initial and periodic audits of the quality system.
-Audits will be performed by VCA or approved auditors appointed by them.
+Normally, when the FEA guidance is followed it is only necessary to ascertain that the applicant's implementation of it incorporates the essential features and that its operation is managed effectively.
+Authorisation may then be granted for the use of individually identifiable leakproofness test systems and specified filling lines, subject to satisfactory initial and periodic audits of the quality system.
+Audits will normally be performed by VCA or auditors approved by them.

-The dossier will be reviewed and, if satisfactory, an audit of the applicant's facilities and systems will be arranged at a mutually convenient time.
-An audit fee will be payable, the amount of which will depend upon the scale and location of the facility to be audited.
-An estimate will be provided to the applicant before the audit appointment is confirmed.
+The Dossier of Evidence will be reviewed and, if satisfactory, VCA will arrange to audit the applicant's filling operation and management system for which an audit fee is payable.
+The costs involved will depend upon the scope, scale and location of the operation to be audited and an estimate will be provided before the audit appointment is confirmed.

-If the Dossier of Evidence, or the processes it describes, are deficient in some way, an audit will not be offered.
+If the Dossier of Evidence, or the processes it describes, is deficient in any way, an audit will not be offered.
 Instead, VCA will inform the applicant of any areas that appear to require attention before an audit can take place.
-To ensure impartiality is maintained, VCA can not offer the applicant any more than general guidance on corrective actions.
+To ensure impartiality, VCA cannot offer the applicant any more than general guidance on corrective actions.
 If technical assistance with the rectification of deficiencies is required, it must be sought elsewhere.
-When the applicant believes all of the issues have been adequately addressed, the dossier may be resubmitted to VCA, who may make an additional charge if significant work is involved in re-evaluating it.
+Once the applicant believes all of the issues have been adequately addressed, the dossier may be resubmitted to VCA, who may make an additional charge if significant work is involved in re-evaluating it.
 An audit will be offered when the dossier is considered adequate.

 If the system fails to meet the requirements of the guidance or regulations, or it is found not to be operating in accordance with procedures, the auditor will issue a notice of non-compliance(s) which the company must address before authorisation will be considered.
 In many cases, written evidence of the rectification of non-compliances will be accepted, but occasionally a supplementary site audit may be necessary, and this will incur additional cost.

-VCA will offer authorisation, subject to the company agreeing the terms and conditions of issue and if accepted, a letter of authorisation will follow.
+VCA will offer authorisation, subject to the company agreeing the terms and conditions of issue and if accepted, a letter of authorisation will be issued.

-Authorisation may be withdrawn at any time subject to 7 days written notice.
+Authorisation may be terminated by either party for any reason, at any time, giving a minimum of 7 days written notice.

-Application for approval may be made to VCA at the following address:
+Application for approval may be made in writing to VCA at the following address:

 Aerosol Leakproofness Testing